pdlfs/carp-umbrella/README.md

 ### Using cache.0.tar

-The provided `cache.0.tar` in releases may be used for a fully offline/self-contained build.
+The provided tars in `cache.0/` may be used for a fully offline/self-contained build.
 After cloning or unzipping `carp-umbrella`, follow these steps:

 ```
 # Execute these after cloning, but before building!

-tar -xf /path/to/cache.0.tar -C /path/to/carp-umbrella
-cd /path/to/carp-umbrella
 cp cache.0/* cache/

 # Ensure that carp-umbrella/cache has similar contents: